The GenomeComputer Company

 How long does it take?

-Whole genome sequencing at 30x typically takes 2–3 weeks from when the lab receives your sample.
-100x sequencing turnaround time is available on request.
+3x and 30x whole-genome sequencing typically take 2–3 weeks from when the lab receives your sample.
+100x sequencing typically takes 4–6 weeks.

 What about privacy?